wasp-lang/wasp/web/docs/tutorials/dev-excuses-app/updating-main-page-js-file.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This one is the most complex one, but it really comes down to mostly writing React.
+This is the most complex part, but it really comes down to mostly writing React.
 To make our life easier - let’s erase everything we had in the `MainPage.js` file and substitute it with our new UI markup.

 ```js title=".../ext/MainPage.js | Updating the UI"
 import React, { useState } from 'react'